Assembly speaker says bail continues to dominate budget talks

 The Legislature has resisted amending the 2019 bail law, which eliminated cash bail for most misdemeanors and some nonviolent felony charges.
 But Hochul has insisted on removing a provision she believes creates confusion for judges deciding whether to set bail for criminal defendants.
 She wants to remove what's known as the "least restrictive means" standard in the law.

-Heastie later said that talks on the issue had progress “slightly,” but denied reports that an agreement had been struck on the bail issue acceding to Hochul's demand.
+Heastie later said that talks on the issue had progressed “slightly,” but denied reports that an agreement had been struck on the bail issue acceding to Hochul's demand.

 Support Local Journalism

 The budget was due April 1.
-The first extender was April 10, and the latest extender will keep state government running until April 17.
+The first extender kept the government running until Monday, and the latest extender will keep state government running until April 17.
 It is possible that another extender will be need to be passed on that date.

 Heastie noted that Passover holiday this week made it unlikely a deal will be struck anytime soon.